Noah Fatar: Club career

 Noah Fatar came through the ranks of Lille, first impressing in the UEFA Youth League, where he scored against Chelsea and Valencia, helping his team win on both occasions.

 But Fatar eventually signed his first professional contract with Angers SCO, after refusing an offer from Everton, starting the 2020–21 season with Angers B team in National 2.

 Noah Fatar made his debut with the first team on the 7 March 2021, coming on as a substitute and scoring in Angers 5-0 Coupe de France win against the Club Franciscain.

 He made his Ligue 1 debut with Angers on the 4 April 2021, coming on as a substitute in the 1–1 home draw against Montpellier HSC.

 On 4 August 2022, Fatar joined Cholet in Championnat National on a season-long loan.

 Personal life

-Born in France, Fatar is of Moroccan descent.
+Born in France, Fatar holds both French and Moroccan nationalities.